 People go to the markets and stores to get the needed ingredients to prepare the feast.

-All over the country, in every city and in every little town, bakeries offer the Rosca de Reyes, an oval sweetbread, decorated with candied fruit.
-There are Roscas of all sizes, very small ones for two or three people and up to the ones that will delight more that twenty people.
+All over the country, in every city, and in every little town, bakeries offer the Rosca de Reyes, an oval sweetbread, decorated with candied fruit.
+There are Roscas of all sizes, very small ones for two or three people and up to the ones that will delight more than twenty people.

 The Merienda de Reyes is truly a multicultural event.
 The Spaniards brought the tradition of celebrating the Epiphany and sharing the Rosca to the New World.
 The Rosca is served along with Tamales, made of corn which was the pre-Hispanic food per excel lance, and hot chocolate.
 Next Page